Personal development: Overview

+A distinction can be made between personal development and personal growth.
+Although similar, both concepts portray different ideas.
+Personal development specifies the focus of the "what" that is evolving, while personal growth entails a much more holistic view of broader concepts including morals and values being developed.

+Recent scholarship has noted parallels between personal-development frameworks and structured therapeutic models used in psychology, which also emphasize goal setting, staged progress, and feedback systems to support sustained change.

 Personal development can also include developing other people's skills and personalities.
 This can happen through roles such as those of a teacher or mentor, either through a personal competency (such as the alleged skill of certain managers in developing the potential of employees) or through a professional service (such as providing training, assessment, or coaching).

 Beyond improving oneself and developing others, "personal development" labels a field of practice and research: